 Puff, Puff, Passssss

-Also, not to be missed while in Amsterdam is sitting down at a Coffee Shop.
+Also, not to be missed while in Amsterdam is sitting down at a one of Amsterdam’s best Coffee Shops.
 (If you want a coffee, go to a café!)
 Coffee shops have been a part of the identity of Amsterdam since the 1970s when the Dutch government made a clear distinction between soft and hard drugs.
 The use of marijuana has since sat in a grey area, yet there are plenty of rules & regulations one must be aware of before going all stoner-happy in Amsterdam.

 While in Amsterdam the first time, I was 22 and felt the need to experience smoking a joint in the capital of legalized marijuana.
 So a friend and I shared a joint before snacking on some special brownies.
 Although, in my opinion it ruined the taste of the brownie!
 This time though, I didn’t feel the need to have direct contact with MJ because one can easily enjoy the contact high as there are over 200 coffee shops throughout town a-bubblin’.
 Not only are people smoking bongs right in open windows, but people walk around smoking joints or puff-puff-passsssing pipes.
 And yes, I got photo bombed by a leg lifting Can-Can woman walking like a crazy person.